mchlol/homework/README.md

 # WIP
-Homework for [The Odin Project](https://www.theodinproject.com/) - my answers to the Knowledge Check at the end of each lesson.
+Homework for [The Odin Project](https://www.theodinproject.com/) - my answers to the Knowledge Check at the end of each lesson, starting from the very beginning (this is the beginning).
 Also used to apply some of the things I learn along the way!